awesomemotive/wp-simple-pay-lite/readme.txt

 == Description ==

 In a few simple steps you can start accepting credit card payments with Stripe Checkout on your WordPress site.
-Stripe continually tests and optimizes their checkout forms to maximize customer conversion.

 **What is Stripe Checkout?**

 *"Stripe Checkout is an embeddable payment form for desktop, tablet, and mobile devices.
 It works within your site—customers can pay instantly, without being redirected away to complete the transaction."*

-If accepting credit card payments quickly and painlessly with little setup time is what you're looking for, this plugin is for you.
+If accepting credit card payments quickly and painlessly is what you're looking for, this plugin is for you.

+Stripe Checkout is continually optimized across millions of transactions to maximize customer conversions.

-WP Simple Pay is not designed to integrate with more complex shopping cart, form builder or membership site plugins.
-Many of those plugins already have their own Stripe integrations.
+WP Simple Pay is a standalone Stripe Checkout plugin.
+No complex shopping cart, form builder or membership site plugin needed.

-This is a standalone Stripe checkout plugin.

-That's it. **No other plugins required.**
+That's it. *No other plugins required.*

 >**[Check out our demos & Pro version](https://demo.wpsimplepay.com/?utm_source=wordpress.org&utm_medium=link&utm_campaign=simple-pay-lite-readme&utm_content=description)**

-SSL note: Stripe requires that any page hosting a live checkout form be SSL (they should start with `https://`).
-[See system requirements.](https://docs.wpsimplepay.com/articles/system-requirements-wp-simple-pay-pro/?utm_source=wordpress.org&utm_medium=link&utm_campaign=simple-pay-lite-readme&utm_content=description)

 = LITE VERSION FEATURES =